zeruhur/thalassa/Thálassa.md

 **2. Attraction:** The target is incredibly attracted to the person reciting the spell.
 The reaction is automatically helpful.

-**3. Bind Lover:** This spell permanently binds the target to the caster.
+**3. Bind Lover:** This spell permanently binds the target to the practitioner.
 But beware: love can also bring jealousy.

 **4. Bonds Release:** It nullifies any bond (of loyalty, love, friendship, etc) between two people.
 The effect is permanent.